 Schengen alignment & short-stay counting

-The amendments also align short-stay rules with the Schengen Area, as time spent in Bulgaria now counts towards the 90/180-day rule within the Schengen Area.
-Holders of a Bulgarian residence card can generally make short trips within Schengen (up to 90/180), consistent with Schengen practice.
+The amendments also align short-stay rules with the Schengen Area, as time spent in Bulgaria now counts towards the 90/180-day rule.
+Holders of a Bulgarian residence card can generally make short trips within the Schengen area (up to 90/180 days), in line with Schengen practice.

 Application steps (at a glance)

-1. Apply for Type D at a Bulgarian consulate with proof you fit one of the categories, income ≥ 50× minimum wage, health insurance, and standard documents.
+- Apply for Type D at a Bulgarian consulate with proof that you meet one of the categories: income ≥ 50× the minimum wage, health insurance, and standard documents.

 Note on taxes & social insurance: No Bulgarian work permit is required under this track.
 Your tax and social security position depends on personal facts (tax residence, treaty coverage, employment vs. freelance).
 Bulgaria has a flat 10% income tax, but individual compliance should be confirmed with a tax advisor.